COVID: Review the latest FCDO Travel Advice before travelling to or from Micronesia

 As you can see from this Micronesia travel guide, the best way to see all that this island has to offer is by taking a group tour.
 However, if you do choose to visit the island on your own, you can find accommodation at a resort close to the tourist attractions.
 These tours are usually offered by travel agents, and cost about the same as a group tour.
 It is worth it to check out what is available first, before deciding whether or not a Micronesia island tour is the right choice for you.

-Up to date information for vaccinations before you travel to Micronesia are available from the NHS website
+Up to date information for vaccinations before you travel to Micronesia are available from the NHS Fit for Travel website.

 For up to date information around safety and security in Micronesia read the Foreign & Commonwealth Office latest information for Micronesia.

 The best time to visit Micronesia is in february, april and august and september, when you will have a warm temperature and mediocre rainfall.
 The highest average temperature in Micronesia is 29°C in january and the lowest is 28°C in february.

 One of the most popular festivals in Micronesia is Yap Day, which is celebrated in the first weekend of March.
 During this festival, the islanders celebrate their cultural heritage through traditional costumes, dances, and music.
 There are also several cultural exhibits and films showing in the islands' capitals.
 For more information about this event, visit the website for the Federation of Micronesia.
 Here are some other events you may want to attend.

 To celebrate the nation's history, the Bishop Museum hosts the 2021 Celebrate Micronesia Festival.
 It will be held on May 29, and will feature online discussions, in-person programming, and on-site partner organizations.
 The museum's Department of Botany, Ethnology, Membership, and Art will also host events during the festival.
 The events will be open to the public and free of charge.
 The celebration will feature the work of its departments, including the renowned Micronesia Museum.